awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-general.md

 ## I get an invalid redirect URI error\.<a name="troubleshooting-14"></a>

 This error occurs due to a malformed or invalid AppStream 2\.0 stack relay state URL\.
 Make sure that the relay state configured in your federation setup is the same as the stack relay state that is displayed in the stack details through the AppStream 2\.0 console\.
 If they are the same and the problem still persists, contact AWS Support\.
-For more information, see [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](external-identity-providers.md)\.
+For more information, see [Single Sign\-on Access \(SAML 2\.0\)](external-identity-providers.md)\.

 ## My image builders and fleets never reach the running state\.
 My DNS servers are in a Simple AD directory\.<a name="fleets-image-builders-dont-run-simple-ad"></a>